-I am proud to be a Ten Reviews or More reviewer on Net Galley.
+I am proud to be a Twenty-five Reviews or More reviewer on Net Galley.

 AND I’m a Top Reviewer, which means 3 or more of my reviews have been added to any NetGalley title details page by a publisher (I bet it wasn’t for any of my 1 star reviews!!)

 So I was sent this e-book, free-of-charge (yay!) by NetGalley, in return for an honest review.
 However it was yonks ago and I completely forgot to review it.
 Although it’s so long ago I can hardly remember it, I still feel I should do my duty and write a review.
 So here it is

 The Net Galley blurb reads:

 An unpopular victim.
 An impossible crime.
 A murderer on the loose.

 Revised edition: Previously published as The Body in Jingling Pot, this edition of The Body in the Dales includes editorial revisions.

 A body is discovered deep in a cave beneath the Yorkshire Dales.
 Leading the investigation into the mysterious death are experienced DCI Jim Oldroyd and his partner DS Carter, a newcomer from London.